 Typically, an employee who is struggling to achieve a healthy work-life balance is likely to be tired, stressed, and distant.
 Their personal and professional life will suffer as they scramble to stay afloat.
 They’re more likely to make mistakes at work or fall behind, and their increased stress levels could lead to a deterioration in mental health or other physical conditions.
 They are also more likely to miss out on important events in their personal life as they attempt to manage an out-of-control workload.

-During COVID-19, with the majority of office employees working remotely, a failure to balance work with personal life looks a little different.
+With the majority of office employees working remotely, a failure to balance work with personal life looks a little different.
 Employees might spend more time than usual sitting at their desks, fail to take regular breaks, or differentiate work-time from personal-time, often checking emails throughout the evenings and at weekends.

 These 14 work-life balance tips will help tip the scales in the right direction to redress a healthy work-life balance.